Fat isn’t the problem, but sugar, stress, processed food, not enough good fats and not moving might be.

 For years we were fed the ‘low fat’ mantra of losing weight – there was something so simple about it: fat makes you fat.
-Simple, But it’s really not that simple unfortunately because if you want to stay looking young and gorgeous Lady, you need fats, but they have to be the good ones.
+This was entirely misleading We need fats, natural, healthy fats like those in nuts and seeds, oily fish like mackerel or salmon, avocados, eggs, and good olive oil.

 HOW TO EAT YOUR GOOD FATS

 Fish: Salmon, mackerel herring, sardines, and tuna – all are a great source of Omega 3 essential fats.
 But if you don’t think you’re going to manage to get 4 portions of oily fish down you every week, take a good quality fish oil supplement, or good old cod liver oil!
 You’re looking for ‘Omega 3’s’ – Most of us have more than enough Omega 6’s in our diet (found in sunflower oil, sesame oil, dairy, and eggs), so it’s the 3’s you need more of.

 Seeds: The easiest way to get the good fats from seeds is to grind them up.
 Otherwise, unless you do some serious chewing, those good fats will just pass right on through… The best ones for Omega 3 are Flax (also known as linseed), hemp, pumpkin, and walnut.
 Add in a few sunflower or sesame seeds and use a coffee grinder to churn them up.
 Keep them in a sealed jar in the fridge, and add a tablespoon a day to your breakfast or a salad.